yeehaa123/elab/CHAT/collections.md

 + Together with Weyeser we will develop data minig tools to search for and discover new patterns and knowledge in governmental and heritage collections.

 + With Tulip Interactive we will develop new visualization tools for presenting collections in different ways.

++ With Cast Your Art we will develop new modes in which these collections can be displayed on- and offline.

 <!--- NOT SURE WHY THIS PARAGRAPH IS HERE:
 At the same time, governments, municipalities and cultural institutions